What powers the radio emission in TDE AT2019dsg: a long-lived jet or the disruption itself?: Results of the equipartition analysis

+Using the equipartition analysis, we can estimate two different energies associated with the emitting region.
+First, using Eq.~\eqref{eq e_eq} we obtain the equipartition energy, which is the sum of the internal energies of the protons and electrons plus the magnetic field energy within the emitting region.

-We now address the question raised in the Introduction: Is energy continually injected into the outflow, as inferred by \cite{Stein+2021} and \cite{Cendes+2021b}?
-To answer this question, we fit the time evolution of $E_{\rm eq}$ by a power-law function $E_{\rm eq}\propto(\Delta t-t_l)^{\beta}$ using the same $t_l$ obtained from the fits to $R_{\rm eq}$.
-The best-fit power-law indices are $\beta=0.71_{-0.15}^{+0.14}$ and $0.52_{-0.11}^{+0.10}$ for the freely-coasting and deceleration models, respectively (see top panel in Fig. \ref{fig energy}). \cite{Stein+2021} and \cite{Cendes+2021b} found that the equipartition energy increases as $E_{\rm eq}\propto \tilde{t}$ and $\tilde{t}^{1.5}$, respectively, where $\tilde{t}$ is the time measured since their own origins.
-They found faster energy increase because they used data points only up to 178 days, but we agree that the energy within the radio-producing region increases as time goes on.
+In Fig. \ref{fig energy} we show $E_{\rm eq}$ as we compute it for AT2019dsg and contrast it with the values found by \citet{Cendes+2021b}.
+We also fit the time evolution of $E_{\rm eq}$ by a power-law function $E_{\rm eq}\propto t^{\beta}$, where $t\equiv \Delta t-t_l$, using $t_l$ obtained from the fits to $R_{\rm eq}$.
+We find that $\beta=0.75_{-0.15}^{+0.14}$ for the freely-coasting fit and $\beta=0.65_{-0.13}^{+0.12}$ for the deceleration fit. \cite{Stein+2021} and \cite{Cendes+2021b} also found that the energy rises over time: $E_{\rm eq}\propto \tilde{t}$ and $\tilde{t}^{1.5}$, respectively, where $\tilde{t}$ is the time measured since their time origins.
+Both papers found a faster rate of energy increase than we do because they used data points only up to 178 days.
+More importantly, all estimates find that the energy within the radio-producing region increases as time goes on, although there is a hint of a possible saturation at late times.

+Combining the mass of the radio-emitting region (Eq.~\ref{eq density}) with the speed, $v$, gives an estimate of the emitting region's kinetic energy :